clarkm/angular-fantasy-football/README.md

 make it so there is an active team when a user click's draft, the player will go to the active team's roster

+if it's the 2nd to last index, set been added to 2